tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 * ```api.py```
 ```
-It has all the fucntions and error handling code to implement the exercise.
+It has all the functions and error handling code to implement the exercise.
 The APP Token, domain, etc are also defined here alongside necessary packages.
 The code can be found in this repository under nyc_parking_violations > src > bigdata 1
 ```